Hockey bus crash victims include respected coach, captain

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

-The Broncos’ head coach had played in the junior hockey league in the 1990s.
-Tributes on Twitter described him as a great person, coach and mentor.
+Tributes to head coach Darcy Haugan described him as a great person, coach and mentor.

 “He will always be a great man in our hearts,” said his sister, who posted on Twitter under the name Debbie Jayne.
 “The tears just keep coming.”

-Note: This story has been corrected to show that Conner Lukan’s death was announced by the St. Albert Raiders, not the Spruce Grove Saints.
-Three of Lukan’s teammates, Stephen Wack, Jaxon Joseph and Logan Hunter, also played for the Raiders, not the Saints.